tylerhull/MyFirstGithubClassroomAssignment/README.md

 ```

   3. Commit your changes to the main branch of your repo!
+  4. Push the changes, and check to make sure they show up.

 # Going Further
 For more information on how to use Github, check out the guide and Github’s Youtube tutorial series!